CGBerreteaga/CMPS6750/Module 2.md

 $'Pr(X_(k+1)=j\mid X_k=i)'$ <- This means probability of the next state equalling j given that the current state equals i, this is independant of any previous state.

-We can make a matrix of i (the current state) and j (the next state) states, with each part of the matrix showing the probability of the next state based on the current state $'P_ij'$.
+We can make a matrix of i (the current state) and j (the next state) states, with each part of the matrix showing the probability of the next state based on the current state $'P_(ij)'$.

 Note the Current State of the matrix are the rows